Sprenger Podiatry

 What does a podiatrist do?

-Podiatrist’s are University trained health professionals who specialize in the examination, treatment and management of the foot and ankle.
+Podiatrists are university trained health professionals who specialise in the examination, treatment, and management of the foot and ankle.

 Do I need a referral to see a podiatrist?